William Ruto: Presidency

 In 2023 Ruto proposed a large-scale privatisation of public enterprises, noting that it is not economically viable to keep pumping government resources into sustaining those corporations.

+On 29 September 2023, Ruto joined the Advisory Board of the Global Center on Adaptation following the Africa Climate Summit in Nairobi, Kenya.

 On 25 June 2024 at least five people were killed when public order broke down over tax protests.
 Ruto proposed several tax rises because more than half of its annual tax revenues are spent to service debt.
 The increased taxes are proposed "on everything from car ownership and financial transactions to sanitary pads."

 On 11 July Ruto sacked most of his cabinet save for the deputy president and prime cabinet secretary, and the next day the police chief Japhet Koome resigned after 40 people died over the past month in the Kenya Finance Bill protests.
 Koome was held responsible for police violence against protesters.
 It was noted that "[a]bout 60% of Kenya's collected revenues goes to servicing debt."

 In September 2024, Ruto and German Chancellor Olaf Scholz signed an agreement that opened the German labor market to up to 250,000 skilled and semi-skilled migrant workers from Kenya.
 The agreement will also simplify the deportation of Kenyans from Germany.
 There are concerns about brain drain in Kenya, as professionals such as doctors and nurses could leave for better-paying jobs in Germany.
 The deal was made at a time when the anti-immigration AfD party is growing in popularity in Germany.

-The 2025 Kenyan protests were sparked by the death of Albert Ojwang in police custody and fueled by public discontent over rising living costs, government corruption, and police brutality.
-Justin Muturi, former speaker of the National Assembly of Kenya, wrote in the Daily Nation that Ojwang was "killed by the state", contending that his death was the result of a "broken, brutal police culture" and demanded the officers be prosecuted and that Ruto take full responsibility.
-On 9 July 2025, Ruto told police that "anyone caught burning another person's business or property should be shot in the leg, hospitalised, and later taken to court.
-Don't kill them, but ensure their legs are broken".